Reactions to the Duke lacrosse case: Other Duke faculty

 Brodhead appointed Duke Law Professor, James Earl Coleman, Jr., to head the committee to examine the lacrosse team's culture.
 Dr. Coleman found that the team has exhibited "exemplary academic and athletic performance" and is "[n]either racist or sexist.
 On the contrary, the coach of the Duke Women's Lacrosse team has expressed her sense of camaraderie that exists between the men's and women's team; members of the men's team, for example, consistently come to the women's games.
 The current as well as former black members of the team have been extremely positive about the support the team provided them."
 Also in the report, while it was stated that the rates of alcohol abuse for the lacrosse team were higher than most other Duke athletic teams, "their conduct has not been different in character than the conduct of the typical Duke student who abuses alcohol."

 Since then, Coleman has been one of the most vocal critics of Nifong's handling of the case.
 In an interview with 60 Minutes, Coleman argued that he pandered to the black community in the middle of the election campaign: "I think that he pandered to the community by saying 'I'm gonna go out there and defend your interests in seeing that these hooligans who committed the crime are prosecuted.
 I'm not gonna let their fathers, with all of their money, buy, you know, big-time lawyers and get them off.
 I'm doing this for you.'"
 Furthermore, Coleman stated that Nifong has committed serious prosecutorial misconduct, and if there was a conviction, there "would be a basis to have the conviction overturned based on his conduct."

 Professor Steven Baldwin of the chemistry department was another of the few faculty members to make public statements about the case.
 In two letters to the Duke Chronicle ("What About Mike Pressler?" in April 2006 and "The Administration's Mismanagement of Lacrosse" in October 2006), Dr. Baldwin strongly criticized the administration's handling of the case, especially with respect to Coach Mike Pressler.

+End result

+Even after decades passed, there are still media reports of the case.
+In December 2024, Crystal Mangum admitted, during a December 11, 2024 podcast interview, that she "made up a story that wasn't true" about the white lacrosse players who attended a party where she was hired to be a stripper.